-That number is more impressive when you look at the names near the top, as Don Shula and Bill Belichick lead the way with six appearances, Tom Landry is second with five.
-Chuck Noll was the first coach to appear in four Super Bowls and he heads an elite five-man group, while Bill Walsh leads a trio of coaches who have been to at least three NFL title games.
+That number is more impressive when you look at the names near the top, as Bill Belichick has appeared in a staggering 8 Super Bowls as a head coach.
+Don Shula, formerly of the Miami Dolphins, has the second-most, with 6., Tom Landry is second with 5.
+Chuck Noll was the first coach to appear in four Super Bowls and he heads an elite 5-man group, while Bill Walsh leads a trio of coaches who have been to at least 3 NFL title games.

 Does Defense Really Win Championships?

 Defense can certainly win a Super Bowl, but it isn’t completely necessary.
 The New York Giants still stand as the only winner (2007) to not be ranked inside the top-10 for defense or offense, while a whopping five winners since 2006 have had a defense ranked at 10th or much worse.

 Defense still matters, of course, as out of the 52 winners, the #1 scoring defense won the title 13 times and we’ve seen at least a top-10 defense win 45 times (86%).
 While the trend has reverted in the last decade, history suggests you probably need at least a top-10 defense to win the title.

 Do Elite Offenses Really Win?

 Great offenses do not guarantee a win, but they’re not necessarily inferior to elite defenses, either.
 The Denver Broncos won in 2015 with a very average offense, and they head a solid list that features 9 champions that finished worse than 10th in scoring offense the year they won the Lombardi Trophy.